Ayoubbooob/Ayoubbooob/README.md

 ## Hello World! <img src="https://github.com/Ayoubbooob/Ayoubbooob/blob/main/assets/earth.gif" width = "30" height ="30" >

 I’m Ayoub BOUBKRIOUI, currently I’m a software Engineer Student & a Mobile Developer.
 I’m passionate about solving problems with convenient technologies.

 I code for fun and to make people lives’ easier.
 I use the famous Flutter framework to develop Android applications.
 I usually use Java and its frameworks to develop backends.

+💻 I love helping people.
+:family_man_man_girl_boy: I love being with my family and friends, they are everything to me.
+✈️ I love to travel and get to know new places and cultures.
+⚽ Passionate about video games.